1915 - 1955

 Mid-1920s manager portraits from an unknown publisher.
 Luminaries include Tigers Manager "Tyrus" Cobb, Brooklyn Dodger Wilbert Robinson.
 A recent "trunk discovery" has yielded a small number of the heretofore highly scarce series. with newspaper-like photos.

 Real-Photo card published by Block Bros., depicting the entire 1928 St. Louis Cardinals powerhouse team.
-Despite a potent lineup, the 1928 Cards couldn't duplicate their 1926 feat, dropping four straight to the Yankees in the World Series.

 An unknown publisher issued this postcard of the 1934 Tour of Japan.
 In addition to Babe Ruth, Lou Gehrig and others, note the facsimile signature of Moe Berg in English and Japanese.